Socee-tech/portfolio/README.md

- This portfolia is made up of the fisrt page where it gives details about my self (educational background, some of my experiences and the level of my studies.
+ This portfolio is made up of the first page where it gives details about my self (educational background, some of my experiences and the level of my studies.)
  I have attached my CV which you can wish to view or to download.
  Also with it i have attached two clickable buttons that directs you to different projects i have developed using HTML and CSS only.
  I have also attached links to my github account and linked in.